AdguardTeam/AdguardKnowledgeBase/13.technical-support/02.Adware/docs.en.md

     category:
         - docs
 ---
+## Introduction

-If you suspect your computer is infected by malware or viruses, first of all you need to check your computer with free utilities from leading antiviruses.
+If you suspect your computer is infected by malware or viruses, first of all you can inspect your computer with utilities from leading antiviruses.
+There are many of them and you can use any one you prefer, here is simply a couple examples:

-**Free antivirus utility**
+**Free antivirus utilities**

 [Kaspersky Virus Removal Tool](https://www.kaspersky.ru/downloads/thank-you/free-virus-removal-tool)